fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         - The user is redirected to the login page.

 ### Create an account[Completed]
-- Scenario 1: Successfully login in to account
+- Scenario 1: Successfully login in to account.
     - Steps:
         1. Navigate to the login page.
         2. Enter the required information such as email, and password.